fabiocaccamo/FCUUID/README.md

 FCUUID [![Pod version](https://badge.fury.io/co/FCUUID.svg)](http://badge.fury.io/co/FCUUID)
 ===================
 iOS **UUID** library as alternative to the old good **UDID** and **identifierForVendor**.
 This library provides the simplest API to obtain **universally unique identifiers with different persistency levels**.
-All methods can be called as static methods or via the shared instance.

 It's possible to retrieve the **UUIDs created for all devices of the same user**, in this way with a little bit of server-side help **it's possible manage guest accounts across multiple devices easily.**